khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 #### Paragraph

-The supporting text should concise and only include information specific to what is being promoted.
+The supporting text should be concise and only include information specific to what is being promoted.
 The content should also follow our [voice and tone](https://design.gitlab.com/content/voice-tone/) guidelines.

 #### Illustration *(optional)*